LogtalkDotOrg/logtalk3/library/unicode_data/README.md

 the files and directories holding the code point categories and names.

 There's also an utility file, `unicode_data.pl`, that can be used to load all the files in these resources.
-Is mostly used to test portability of the code across Prolog compilers.
+It is mostly used to test portability of the code across Prolog compilers.
 Also included is a Logtalk version of this file, `unicode_data.lgt`, that uses Logtalk's own implementation of the `include/1` directive and the `logtak_load/1` predicate to load all files.
 This file can